<?xml version="1.0" encoding="UTF-8"?>

 <channel>

-<atom:link href="http://nickgeek.com/tag/blog-carnival/feed/" rel="self" type="application/rss+xml" />
+<atom:link href="https://nickgeek.com/tag/blog-carnival/feed/" rel="self" type="application/rss+xml" />

 <description>A Husband, Father, Youth Pastor, Geek, and Jesus Freak</description>